 A storyline in the Robin comic book had him fighting Cassandra Cain, formerly the second Batgirl, who had just revealed that she'd made a Face-Heel Turn.
 Robin manages to defeat Cassandra, who had received Training from Hell to learn how to predict opponents' moves by looking at them, by deliberately attacking her wildly with no style or forethought.
 Since Cassandra's "powers" should have been able to handle something like that easily, this is one of the many reasons this storyline became Canon Discontinuity almost immediately.

-The comic Preacher: While protagonist Jesse Custer does not know fancy martial arts, he knows how to fistfight, and also how to fight dirty.
-Over the course of the series he brawls with, and curbstomps, both armed opponents and people who are much larger and stronger than he is because he knows how to fight and they don't.
+The comic Preacher inverts this: While protagonist Jesse Custer does not know fancy martial arts, he knows how to fistfight (and how to fight dirty).
+This allows him to stand up to people much larger and stronger than he is because he has that foundation and they don't.
+We never get to see how he fares against a trained martial artist however.

 Despite not having any martial training and being rather small in size, Tintin often beats people in physical confrontations.
 One of the best examples is from The Black Island: